Surgery for endometrial cancer

 Recovery after surgery

 For an abdominal hysterectomy, the hospital stay is usually 3 to 7 days.
 Complete recovery takes about 4 to 6 weeks.
-A laparoscopic procedure and vaginal hysterectomy usually require a hospital stay of 1 to 2 days and 2 to 3 weeks for recovery.
+A laparoscopic procedure or vaginal hysterectomy usually requires a hospital stay of 1 to 2 days and 2 to 3 weeks for recovery.
 Problems are rare but could include a lot of bleeding, wound infection, and damage to the urine system or the intestines.

 Side effects of surgery

 A woman cannot become pregnant after a hysterectomy.
 For women who had not gone through menopause before surgery, taking out the ovaries will cause menopause.
 This can lead to symptoms like hot flashes, night sweats, and vaginal dryness.
 Taking out lymph nodes in the pelvis can lead to a buildup of fluid in the legs, a problem called lymphedema.
 This happens more often if radiation is given after surgery.
 Women who had a radical hysterectomy may need a catheter to drain the bladder for a time after surgery.